 Your theology of suffering and sin must come under better theological scrutiny.
 There are three ways to view the hardship that comes into your life.
 As I lay them out, which one most accurately describes you?

-The LORD God Almighty cannot be reduced to a formula.
-You do not serve a manipulatable LORD.
+You cannot reduce the Lord God Almighty to a formula.
+You do not serve a manipulatable Lord.
 Meeting all of your desires and giving you everything you want is not at the top of His to-do list.

-The LORD is mysterious (Deuteronomy 29:29).
-He is not like you (Isaiah 55:8-9), therefore it is imperative you understand Him according to who He really is, especially during your darkest trials.
-Here are three important considerations to factor into your theology of suffering.
+The Lord is mysterious (Deuteronomy 29:29).
+He is not like you (Isaiah 55:8-9), therefore it is imperative you understand Him according to who He is, especially during your darkest trials.
+Here are three critical considerations to factor into your theology of suffering.

-What the LORD thinks about you and your trouble must be factored into your seasons of heartbreak.
+You must factor what the Lord thinks about you and your trouble into your seasons of heartbreak.
 His answers will always be somewhat different from what others will tell you.
-This is why you must guard against pat answers when life is going sideways.
+This reality is why you must guard against pat answers when life is going sideways.

-You do not serve a formulaic LORD.
-There can be times of joy and times of sadness while neither one of those seasons has to be tied to your behavior.
+You do not serve a formulaic Lord.
+There can be times of joy and times of sadness while you should not tie either one of those seasons to your behavior.
 Sometimes it would be better for you to spend more time with God than with a counselor.

 If you go to a counselor, you will receive answers.
-If you go to the LORD, you may not receive answers.
-Job would have been better off if he had not sought the counsel of friends, choosing rather, to seek the LORD.
+If you go to the Lord, you may not receive solutions.
+Job would have been better off if he had not sought the counsel of friends, choosing instead, to ask the Lord.

 Everything does not have to have an immediate answer.
-When God does not act like you think He should, it simply means He is working in ways you do not yet understand.
+When God does not act like you think He should, it just means He is working in ways you do not yet understand.

-This means your starting point about God most have goodness built into it.
-If you do not believe the LORD is good and is seeking your good, then you will try to take control of your situation by turning your life circumstance into your version of good.
-This will end with personal disappointment and relational dysfunction.
+This perspective means your starting point about God most have goodness built into it.
+If you do not believe the Lord is good and is seeking your well-being, you will try to take control of your situation by turning your life circumstance into your version of good.
+This reaction will end with personal disappointment and relational dysfunction.

 Humans are tempted to give pat answers to unravel the mysteries of life.
 Sometimes these attempts to figure things out sound hollow when compared to the greatness of God.
 People still die of debilitating diseases, through no fault of their own, and good things happen to bad people.

-You live in a world that is out of your control, though it is not out of the LORD’s control.
+You live in a world that is out of your control, though it is not out of the Lord’s authority.
 Because of the turned upside down world in which you live, three things will always happen until Jesus comes to straighten out what is crooked.

-How you think about these truths will cause one of two outcomes: (1) either your circumstances will rule your life as you continuously fight to seize control of what cannot be controlled or (2) you will fight to find rest in the LORD, while living in a fallen world (Hebrews 4:11).
+How you think about these truths will cause one of two outcomes.
+Either your circumstances will rule your life as you continuously fight to seize control of what you cannot control or you will struggle to find rest in the Lord while living in a fallen world (Hebrews 4:11).

 What master are you going to serve (Matthew 6:21, 24)?
-Are you more controlled by your circumstances or by the LORD?
-If you are seeking to rewrite the script of your life by seizing control of your life, then you have made yourself god, which places you in greater conflict with the LORD than with your problems (James 4:6).
+Are you more controlled by your circumstances or by the Lord?
+If you are seeking to rewrite the script of your life by seizing control of your life, you have made yourself a god, which places you in more significant conflict with the Lord than with your problems (James 4:6).

 You gotta serve somebody. – Bob Dylan

 Job had three friends, but they were not the best kind of friends to walk him through his troubles.
-Still yet, God was in control of the situation and He used Job’s friends to further unpack a weakness in his theology.
-Will you trust the LORD by bringing your thoughts about God, as understood through your suffering, to your community?
+Still yet, God was in control of the situation, and He used Job’s friends to further unpack a weakness in Job’s theology.